cdhaydensmith/devops-world/README.md

 This will output a shell script to STDOUT, which can then be used as a completion script for Grype.
 Running one of the above commands with the
 `-h` or `--help` flags will provide instructions on how to do that for your chosen shell.

+## Let's Party with Grype + Syft

+Take the output from the sbom generation step.
+Quick reminder on how to do that below:

+` syft packages <your_image> -s all-layers -o spdx-json > sample-app-sbom.json `

+There is our lovely SBOM!
+Now we can take that output and use grype to analyze that sbom for vulnerabilities

+` grype sbom:sample-app-sbom.json `

+Voila!
+You can now see vulnerabilities within that sbom!